 While Nvidia might be the champion when it comes to the best graphics processing units (GPUs), the two companies have maintained healthy competition for quite a while.

-This could have been because of increased entertainment sales and the introduction of new gaming hardware.
+AMD has been improving continuously for several years.
+This may be due to increased entertainment sales and the introduction of new gaming hardware.

 In the past five years, AMD’s stocks have grown about 3,000%.
 This is some serious growth, and the pattern is expected to remain.